-Like many relational DBMSs, PostgreSQL uses multi-version concurrency control (MVCC) to support parallel running transactions and coordinate parallel access to tuples.
-Snapshots are used to determine which version of a tuple is visible in which transaction.
-Each transaction that modifies data, has a transaction ID (txid
+Like many relational DBMSs, PostgreSQL uses multi-version concurrency control (MVCC) to support parallel transactions and coordinate concurrent access to tuples.
+Snapshots are used to determine which version of a tuple is visible in a given transaction.
+Each transaction that modifies data has a transaction ID (txid

 ).
-Tuples are stored together with two attributes (xmin
+Tuples are stored with two attributes (xmin

 , xmax

-) that determine in which snapshots (and in which transactions) they are visible.
+) that determine in which snapshots (and transactions) they are visible.

-This blog post discusses some of the implementation details of snapshots.
+This blog post discusses some implementation details of snapshots.

 Tuple Visibility